 10. Stock Up in the Valley

 If you’re staying in a self-catering accommodation it’s wise to do the bulk of your food shopping down in the valley as the supermarkets will be far larger and better priced that their mountain equivalents.
 For example, if you’re staying in Les Arcs the best supermarket would be in Bourg-Saint-Maurice.

 Why not try something different this season and drive to the Alps?
-It’s better for the environment than flying and will mean you won’t have a strict baggage allowance to stick to.
+It’s better for the environment than flying (if there's a few of you travelling in the same car) and will mean you won’t have a strict baggage allowance to stick to.
 You could even make a road trip of it and stop off in a few locations overnight on the way.

 Look for ABTA bonding for accommodation-only bookings and ATOL protection for holidays including a flight within the package.
 Powderbeds offer ski accommodation only and are ABTA bonded so your money is 100% financially protected.
 Our ABTA number is V3690.
 Many online travel agents offering ski accommodation don’t offer any financial protection so be careful!

 16. Bin Your Cookies

 This is a great tip for when you’re booking anything whether it be flights, accommodation or ski hire.
 Clear your cookies before booking so that you don’t fall victim of a sudden spike in price because you’ve returned to your basket a few hours or days later.